paulreyesdigital/paulreyesdigital/readme.md

 # Hi 👋 My name is Paul, A Full Stack Developer at your service. 🔥

 Few things to know about me:
 - 👨‍💻 I'm a Full-stack Dev with 2+ years exp.
-Projects we've built includes Web Applications, Automation Tools, and Rest API's.
+Projects we've built includes Web Apps, Automation Tools, and Rest API's.
 - 🚀 I'm also an SEO Specialist.
 - 💕 I am a passionate programmer.
 There are no days I don't learn something new about code.
 - 💼 I currently work as Software Engineer at [Rank Fortress Digital Agency](https://rankfortress.com/).